Program fast facts

 General Questions about Paralegal Certificates

 We understand that students have many choices in paralegal education.
 That is one of the strengths of the profession.
 The type of program chosen by each student usually depends on several factors, including:

 - Prior Educational Experience - Students who already possess a college degree are not likely to attend a two or four year paralegal program.

-- Prior Life Experience - Many paralegal certificate students have valuable real-world experience, but are seeking to enhance their specialized skills.
+- Prior Professional Experience - Many paralegal certificate students have valuable real-world experience, but are seeking to enhance their specialized skills.

 - Motivation - Students who take certificate programs must be motivated, since they are expected to gain knowledge and skills in a relatively short period of time.

 Click here to learn more about becoming a paralegal professional.